Kangal Shepherd Dog: Anatolian Shepherd

 Anatolian Shepherd Dog is the name used in the United States to describe dogs descended from regional Turkish livestock guardian dogs, particularly the Kangal but also the Akbash, from the late 1960s.
 In 1967 a US Navy Lieutenant who was stationed in Turkey, Robert Ballard, acquired two working livestock guardians Zorba and Peki, from breeders in the Ankara region; Zorba was a long-coated pinto-colored dog and Peki a short-coated buff-colored bitch.
 In the late 1960s Ballard returned to the United States and took his dogs with him and in 1970 the pair bred their first litter, becoming the foundation stock of the breed in the United States.
 A breed club was quickly formed and further examples were imported from Turkey.
 In developing the breed, the American enthusiasts acted without understanding of regional Turkish varieties of shepherd's dogs, with the result that the American dogs could be bred with various coat lengths, colors and color patterns whilst in Turkey the different breeds breed more true to a set coat type.
 This was further exacerbated by most of these dogs being sourced in the intermediate zone between the main breeding centers of the Akbash and the Kangal, where examples of both types can be found.
 In subsequent years animosity developed between American breeders, who insisted their dogs were the true Turkish shepherd's dog, and Turkish breeders who believed, and stated, they were an amalgam of various Turkish breeds.
 Insults and counter-insults were exchanged with American breeders accusing the Turks of marketing dogs of dubious ancestry as independent breeds and the Turks stating the Americans were breeding crossbred dogs.
 The name Anatolian Shepherd Dog is unknown in Turkey and the breed is sometimes described as having the Turkish name of Çoban Köpeği which means 'shepherd's dog', or livestock guardian dog.
 Since the 1980s Americans have almost exclusively imported Kangals and the Anatolian has increasingly conformed to that breed type.
 Despite this, pups of mixed appearance are still whelped and Turkish authorities still refuse to recognise Anatolians as a purebred Turkish breed.

 Characteristics

-Dogs usually stand between 72 and 78 cm at the withers, bitches between 65 and 73 cm, with a 2 cm tolerance either way for both sexes.
+Dogs usually stand between 72±and cm at the withers, bitches between 65±and cm, with a tolerance of 2 cm either way for both sexes.
+Body weights are usually in the range 40 kg for bitches and 48 kg for dogs.

-The Kangal Shepherd Dog is not as heavy as some other mastiff breeds, allowing it greater speed and agility than larger dogs.
-The dogs can reach speeds of up to 56 km/h.

-The under-layer provides insulation against both severe Anatolian winters and the fierce summer sun, while the outer-layer repels water and snow.
-This combination of coat allows it to regulate its core temperature more efficiently, while the coat is dense enough to repel rupture from wolf bites.
+The dogs have a moderately short double-coat, with a dense under-layer and a waterproof outer layer.